 - 8.1.
-Subject to compliance with legislation and the Constitution: - 8.1.1. to act as the Designated Director of Children's Services for the purposes of the Children Act 2004; - 8.1.2. to discharge the functions conferred on or exercisable by the Council in its capacity as local education authority and children services authority; - 8.1.3. to discharge any function exercisable by the Council under Section 75 of the National Health Service Act 2006 on behalf of an NHS body, so far as those functions relate to children and young people and subject to the CCG arrangements; - 8.1.4. to exercise all functions and responsibilities in so far as they relate to: Skills, education and Adult and Community Learning; - 8.1.5. to discharge the functions conferred on or exercisable by the authority which are Social Services functions (within the meaning of the Local
+Subject to compliance with legislation and the Constitution: - 8.1.1. to act as the Designated Director of Children's Services for the purposes of the Children Act 2004:

-- Authority Social Services Act 1970), so far as those functions relate to children; - 8.1.6. to discharge the functions conferred on the authority under Sections 23 to 24D of the Children Act 1989; - 8.1.7. to discharge the functions conferred on the authority under Sections 10 to 12 and 17 of the Children Act 2004; - 8.1.8. to exercise all relevant children social services functions as conferred by the Children Act 1989, the Adoption and Children Act 2002, the Local Authority Social Services Act 1970, the Children (Leaving Care) Act 2000 and the Safeguarding Vulnerable Groups Act 2006 in the interests of safeguarding and promoting the welfare of children and young people; - 8.1.9. to have responsibility for Youth Services and Youth Justice Services; - 8.1.10. to exercise all functions and responsibilities in so far as they relate to: School Improvement and Education; - 8.1.11. to exercise all functions of the Council in respect of Community Safety and Anti-Social Behaviour, the sustainable community strategy and Local Strategic Partnership; - 8.1.12. to authorise officers to exercise powers of entry in relation to the Director of Children's Services delegated functions and responsibilities; - 8.1.13. to authorise the issue of statutory notices, licenses and permissions in relation to the Director of Children's Services delegated functions and responsibilities and subject to any limitations set out in the Constitution, acting in consultation with the Monitoring Officer as appropriate; - 8.1.14. to authorise the withdrawal, review and cessation of any licenses, permissions or agreements in relation to the Director of Children's Services delegated functions and responsibilities and subject to any limitations set out in the Constitution, acting in consultation with the Monitoring Officer as appropriate. - 8.1.15. to authorise and effectively monitor placements of any kind related to an individual's care and support. - 8.2.
-Pursuant to the cascade principle (at para 1.5 above) the Director of Children's Services hereby delegates such of the above functions (interpreted in their widest sense) to the following Assistant Directors (and equivalents) commensurate with their duties and responsibilities and the Director of Children's Services shall have oversight of the functions and responsibilities so delegated to them: - 8.2.1.
-Assistant Director Safeguarding and Early Help; - 8.2.2.
-Assistant Director Safer and Partnerships; and - 8.2.3.
-Assistant Director Education and Inclusion.
+- 8.1.2. to discharge the functions conferred on or exercisable by the Council in its capacity as local education authority and children services authority; - 8.1.3. to discharge any function exercisable by the Council under Section 75 of the National Health Service Act 2006 on behalf of an NHS body, so far as those functions relate to children and young people and subject to the CCG arrangements; - 8.1.4. to exercise all functions and responsibilities in so far as they relate to: Skills, specifically related to children and careers education; - 8.1.5. to discharge the functions conferred on or exercisable by the authority which are Social Services functions (within the meaning of the Local Authority Social Services Act 1970), so far as those functions relate to children: - 8.1.6. to discharge the functions conferred on the authority under Sections 23 to 24D of the Children Act 1989; - 8.1.7. to discharge the functions conferred on the authority under Sections 10 to 12 and 17 of the Children Act 2004; - 8.1.8. to exercise all relevant children social services functions as conferred by the Children Act 1989, the Adoption and Children Act 2002, the Local Authority Social Services Act 1970, the Children (Leaving Care) Act 2000 and the Safeguarding Vulnerable Groups Act 2006 in the interests of safeguarding and promoting the welfare of children and young people; - 8.1.9. to have responsibility for Youth Services and Youth Justice Services; - 8.1.10. to exercise all functions and responsibilities in so far as they relate to: School Improvement and Education; - 8.1.11. to authorise officers to exercise powers of entry in relation to the Director of Children's Services delegated functions and responsibilities; - 8.1.12. to authorise the issue of statutory notices, licenses and permissions in relation to the Director of Children's Services delegated functions and responsibilities and subject to any limitations set out in the Constitution, acting in consultation with the Monitoring Officer as appropriate; - 8.1.13. to authorise the withdrawal, review and cessation of any licenses, permissions or agreements in relation to the Director of Children's Services delegated functions and responsibilities and subject to any limitations set out in the Constitution, acting in consultation with the Monitoring Officer as appropriate. - 8.2.
+Pursuant to the cascade principle (at para 1.5 above) the Director of Children's Services hereby delegates such of the above functions (interpreted in their widest sense) to the following Assistant Directors (and equivalents; to include any and all Deputy Directors, Deputy Service Directors, and Deputy Statutory Officers) commensurate with their duties and responsibilities and the Director of Children's Services shall have oversight of the functions and responsibilities so delegated to them.
+For the avoidance of doubt the term "Service Director" shall be deemed to be commensurate with the term "Assistant Director" and shall in all cases be read as such:

+- 8.2.1.
+Service Director Safeguarding and Early Help; - 8.2.2.
+Service Director Regulated Provision; - 8.2.3.
+Service Director Education and Inclusion; and - 8.2.4.
+Assistant Director Children's Assurance, Evaluation and Partnerships